 - (1) There shall be a panel of arbitrators in such number as the Presiding Judge may determine.
-Persons desiring to serve as an arbitrator shall submit in writing their desire to be placed on the arbitration panel, with the date they were admitted to the Bar, their name, address and phone number, and if they have any preference against certain types of cases.
-A list showing the names of arbitrators available to hear cases will be available for public inspection at the office of the trial court administrator. - (2) The appointment of an arbitrator is subject to the right of that person to refuse to serve.
+Persons desiring to serve as an arbitrator shall submit through the Trial Court Administrator a cover letter addressed to the Presiding Judge with a completed, dated, and signed application available via the court's local website.
+The letter shall include their desire to be placed on the arbitration panel.
+A list showing the names of arbitrators available to hear cases will be available for public inspection on the court's local website. - (2) The appointment of an arbitrator is subject to the right of that person to refuse to serve.
 An arbitrator shall notify the clerk immediately if refusing to serve, or if any cause exists for the arbitrator's disqualification from the case upon any of the grounds of interest, relationship, bias, or prejudice governing the disqualification of judges.
 No arbitrator shall have pending at any given time more than three (3) arbitration cases, subject to the discretion of the Presiding Judge. - (3) If such disqualification or refusal occurs, the arbitrator shall notify all parties and immediately return all appointment materials on the case to the arbitration clerk in the office of the trial court administrator.